CARV-ICS-FORTH/parallax/docs/FastMap.md

 ```

-# Running Kreon with FastMap
+# Running Parallax with FastMap

 1. Find the`char * pathname` variable in `YCSB-CXX/db/eutropia_db.h` and set it to `/dev/dmap/dmap1`.

-2. Enter the `kreon/build/YCSB-CXX` directory and create a script with the following contents:
+2. Enter the `build/YCSB-CXX` directory and create a script with the following contents:

 ```bash
 #!/bin/bash